FoalTS/foal/docs/docs/databases/typeorm.md

 > You learn more on how configuration works in Foal [here](../architecture/configuration.md)

 In the example below, we add two new options:
-- `dropSchema` clears the database each time we call `createConnection`
+- `dropSchema` clears the database each time we create the connection
 - and `synchronize` synchronizes the database tables with your entities so your do not have to generate and run migrations during testing.

 *config/test.yml*